subalterngames/blittle/README.md

 The above example is *very* fast because there is no mask or blending involved.

+## Blitting with a mask

-A mask is a certain color.
-Pixels in the source image that have the mask color aren't blitted to the destination image.
-If there was a mask, then `src.blit(dst)` would have to evaluate every pixel.
-But, because there isn't a mask, `blittle` can copy *each row* of `src` onto `dst` rather than each pixel.
+A mask is a color.
+Pixels from the source surface that have the mask color don't get copied onto the destination surface.

-If you *do* want to use a mask, you can use a `MaskedSurface`
+You can apply a mask color to a surface by using a `MaskedSurface`.

+`MaskedSurface.blit` is usually slower than `Surface.blit` but it can be sped up by calling `MaskedSurface.lock()`.

+## Blending

+You can blend the pixels of two surfaces together using a `BlendableSurface`.

+`BlendableSurface.blend` is usually slower than `Surface.blit` but it can be sped up by calling `BlendableSurface.lock()`.

 ## Converting surfaces